Dasharo/docs/docs/osf-trivia-list/dts.md

 # Dasharo Tools Suite

+## What is Dasharo Tools Suite Supporters Entrance

+Dasharo Tools Suite Supporters Entrance (DTS SE) is an access to Dasharo firmware updates for your hardware.
+Thanks to Dasharo Tools Suite you can execute initial deploy, with SE you could get updates or different build configurations.

-## How to get Dasharo Tools Suite Supporters Edition?
+## How to get Dasharo Tools Suite Supporters Entrance?

 DTS SE is available only to Dasharo Supporters for personal use.
 Commercial use of DTS SE should be discussed directly with [3mdeb](mailto:leads@3mdeb.com)